 Consider other physical traits such as your height, weight, body proportion, neck length – does the hat provide balance and create a harmonious look with your body type?
 Try to get a full-body and back view of yourself in the hat.
 Don’t be afraid to ask another person for their feedback.
 As mentioned at the start of this post, friends, family, and even strangers passing by most often get a kick out of being asked for their opinion.

-After a successful hunt, enjoy wearing your hat!
-Your perfect hat should be comfortable to wear, and bring out the best in you; it should add to your style or put a special twist on a simple outfit.
+Your perfect hat should feel comfortable to wear, and bring out the best in you; it should add to your style, put a special twist on a simple outfit, and feel like it’s part of you.
 Wearing a hat with confidence is a remark-able thing.
 It’s certain that people will stop you to say “hey, nice hat!”, and even better “you look amazing!!”

-Hope these tips help you find a hat that becomes you… cheers!
+Hope these tips help you find a hat that becomes YOU… enjoy!
 Shari